A Nightmare on Elm Street 4: The Dream Master

 Review:

 Now I will admit, growing up I got a box set of the VHS tapes for all of the films in the series.
-Back then I enjoyed all of the films, including this one.
+Back then I enjoyed all of them, including this one.
 It impressed me then that series always is trying to do something new.
-Coming off of the Dream Warriors, we start off with their leader Kristen (Tuesday Knight) having a nightmare of Freddy’s house.
-There is a little girl outside of it drawing it and tells her that he isn’t home.
+Coming off of Dream Warriors, we start off with their leader Kristen (Tuesday Knight) having a nightmare of Freddy’s house.
+There is a little girl outside of it drawing.
+She tells Kristen that he isn’t home.
 Kristen has the ability to pull other people into her dreams, which she does here.
 She brings the other two Dream Warriors, Kincaid (Ken Sagoes) and Joey (Rodney Eastman).
 They are upset with and tell her to leave Freddy be as he is dead.

 All three of them go to the same school and Kristen has a boyfriend.
-His name is Rick (Andras Jones) and he is really into karate.
+His name is Rick (Andras Jones) and he’s into karate.
 She is also friends with his sister, Alice (Lisa Wilcox).
-She is really quiet and daydreams a lot.
-Her self-esteem is really low.
-Also in their circle is Debbie (Brooke Theiss) who is really into fitness and Shelia (Toy Newkirk) who is very smart.
+This other teen is quiet and daydreams a lot.
+Her self-esteem is low and a good touch is showing this through a mirror in her room.
+It is covered with pictures of friends and loved ones.
+Also in their circle is Debbie (Brooke Theiss) who is into fitness and Shelia (Toy Newkirk) who is smart.
 I find it interesting that this film has such a diverse group of friends as it ties back in later.
 There is also Dan (Danny Hassel) who is a jock that Alice and Debbie have eyes for.

-This film wouldn’t be a Nightmare on Elm Street without Freddy (Robert Englund).
-He is brought back to life when in a dream Kincaid ends up in the junkyard from the previous film.
+This film wouldn’t be a Nightmare on Elm Street without Freddy.
+He is brought back to life when in a dream.
+Kincaid ends up in the junkyard from the previous film.
 His dog is with him and he urinates on the consecrated ground.
-It actually comes out as fire.
+It comes out as fire.
 This is one of my biggest problems with the film.
 I don’t like this idea, because this happening in the dream world shouldn’t have any effect on him coming back.
 He was buried in the real world and I think that something should have happened there for him to come back.
-This dream sequence is really cool though.
+It just felt like the first idea they had, they ran with.
+This dream sequence is cool though.